-Since that time, psychology's efforts to measure discipline-relevant CT skills have proliferated, showing that psychology courses designed to teach CT lead to improved psychology-specific abilities.
-These researchers have taken two different approaches to teaching CT: either constructing a stand-alone parapsychology/skeptical inquiry course or infusing CT instruction and content-e.g., via textbooks such as Stanovich, 2004, and Bensley, 1998-into existing psychology courses (or adding a 1-credit seminar).
-For instance, parapsychology students identified significantly more flaws (d = .82) in a brief article describing a claim about a hypothetical scientific discovery compared to students in a psychology class about self-control (Wesp & Montgomery, 1998).
-Different parapsychology students also generated significantly more advanced explanations for these flaws (d = .39) compared to students in a research methods class (McLean & Miller, 2010).
+Since that time, psychology's efforts to measure disciplinerelevant CT skills have proliferated, showing that psychology courses designed to teach CT lead to improved psychologyspecific abilities.
+These researchers have taken two different approaches to teaching CT: either constructing a stand-alone parapsychology/skeptical inquiry course or infusing CT instruction and content-for example, via textbooks such as Stanovich (2004) and Bensley (1998)-into existing psychology courses (or adding a one-credit seminar).
+For instance, parapsychology students identified significantly more flaws (d = 0.82) in a brief article describing a claim about a hypothetical scientific discovery compared to students in a psychology class about self-control (Wesp & Montgomery, 1998).
+Different parapsychology students also generated significantly more advanced explanations for these flaws (d = 0.39) compared to students in a research methods class (McLean & Miller, 2010).

-Furthermore, students in a 1-credit first-year seminar on CT (Penningroth, Despain, & Gray, 2007), a CT-infused human development course (Williams, Oliver, Allin, Winn, & Booher, 2003), or a CT-infused research methods course (Stark, 2012) improved their scores on Lawson's (1999) Psychological Critical Thinking Test.
-These outcomes were significant compared to students in a general psychology class (d = 1.50; Penningroth et al., 2007) or from pre- to post-semester (d = .65 in Williams et al., 2003, and d = 1.25 in Stark, 2012).
-Lawson's (1999) test assesses how effectively students can find the errors in each of 14 short research study descriptions.
-A sample description is: "A researcher tested a new drug designed to decrease depression by giving it to 100 clinically depressed patients; she discovered that their scores on a standardized depression inventory declined after 4 months of taking the drug and concluded that the drug reduces depression."
-Not surprisingly, Lawson (1999) demonstrated that psychology majors scored significantly higher (d = 1.22) compared to natural science majors on this test of psychology-specific CT.
+Furthermore, students in a one-credit first-year seminar on CT (Penningroth, Despain, & Gray, 2007), a CT-infused human development course (Williams, Oliver, Allin, Winn, & Booher, 2003), or a CT-infused research methods course (Stark, 2012) improved their scores on Lawson's (1999) Psychological Critical Thinking test.
+These outcomes were significant compared to students in a general psychology class (d =1.50; Penningroth et al., 2007) or from pre- to postsemester (d = 0.65 in Williams et al., 2003, and d = 1.25 in Stark, 2012).
+Lawson's test assesses how effectively students can find the errors in each of the 14 short research study descriptions.
+A sample description is "a researcher tested a new drug designed to decrease depression by giving it to 100 clinically depressed patients; she discovered that their scores on a standardized depression inventory declined after 4 months of taking the drug and concluded that the drug reduces depression."
+Not surprisingly, Lawson demonstrated that psychology majors scored significantly higher (d = 1.22) compared to natural science majors on this test of psychology-specific CT.

-Students in a different CT-infused research methods course (Bensley, Crowe, Bernhardt, Buckner, & Allman, 2010) had higher scores compared to students in a control research methods course (d = 1.50) on an argument analysis test designed by the researchers, one of three subtests comprising their Critical Thinking in Psychology Test (Bensley & Baxter, 2006).
+Students in a different CT-infused research methods course (Bensley, Crowe, Bernhardt, Buckner, & Allman, 2010) had higher scores compared to students in a control research methods course (d = 1.50) on an argument analysis test designed by the researchers, one of the three subtests comprising their Critical Thinking in Psychology Test (Bensley & Baxter, 2006).
 The argument analysis test had 15 multiple-choice items describing psychology-related situations or psychological research or clinical practice examples.
-The test included three items on recognizing kinds of evidence, five items on evaluating different evidence, four items on determining whether an example is an argument or not, and three items asking participants to find assumptions in examples (Bensley & Baxter, 2006).
+The test included 3 items on recognizing kinds of evidence, 5 items on evaluating different evidence, 4 items on determining whether an example is an argument or not, and 3 items asking participants to find assumptions in examples (Bensley & Baxter, 2006).